Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, destructiveHint=false, idempotentHint=true, openWorldHint=true.
-The description adds that it lists all namespaces with status, providing marginal additional behavioral context without contradicting annotations.
+Annotations already declare readOnlyHint=true, destructiveHint=false, idempotentHint=true, openWorldHint=true, so the safety profile is clear.
+The description adds that it lists 'with status', which is a slight behavioral detail beyond annotations.
+No contradiction.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.